File Colorado Taxes Faster

 Stamp of Colorado

 Today, Colorado collects nearly $10 billion in taxes.
 Of this, over 50% comes from Colorado income taxes.
-The state has a flat tax rate of 4.63%.
+The state has a flat tax rate of 4.4%.
 Residents (even part-time) must file a return if they earned income while living in the state.
-Non-residents with income which was earned inside the state are also required to file their taxes.
+Non-residents with income that was earned inside the state are also required to file their taxes if they are also required to file a federal return.
 Taxes are due on April 15, as with federal returns, however if you were living or traveling outside of the country at that time, your tax deadline is automatically extended to June 15.
+Additionally, Colorado grants an automatic extension to file until October 15, though any taxes owed must still be paid by April 15 to avoid penalties and interest.

 No Extension to File CO Taxes

-Colorado will automatically extend the filling date for state tax returns to October 15th if you have filed for a federal extension (with us or otherwise).
+Colorado will automatically extend the filing date for state tax returns to October 15th, regardless of whether you file for a federal extension.
 There is no additional tax extension paperwork to file.
-However, if you owe state taxes, you should attempt to pay at least 90% of this amount by April 15 in order to avoid additional late penalties.
+However, if you owe state taxes, you should attempt to pay at least 90% of this amount by April 15 in order to avoid additional late penalties and interest.

-If you were traveling or living outside the country on the tax deadline and are waiting until June 15 to file, you'll need to provide supporting information in order to avoid late payment penalties.
-If you were stationed in a combat zone on April 15, you have 180 after your assignment in that combat zone ends to pay your taxes.
+If you were traveling or living outside the country on the tax deadline and are waiting until June 15 to file, you'll still need to pay any taxes owed by April 15 to avoid interest charges, but you do not need to provide supporting information in order to avoid late payment penalties.
+If you were stationed in a combat zone on April 15, you have 180 days after your assignment in that combat zone ends to pay your taxes.

-If you fail to file your taxes, you'll owe a penalty equal to the greatest of $5 or 5% of taxes due in April.
-You'll also pay an addition half percent in interest on the balance every month thereafter.
-The same tax penalties apply for late payments unless you paid 90% of the balance due by April 15.
+If you fail to file your taxes, you'll owe a penalty equal to the greater of $5 or 5% of the taxes due in April.
+You'll also pay an additional 0.5% per month in penalty (up to a maximum of 12%) and interest on the unpaid balance, which accrues separately and is adjusted annually.
+The same tax penalties apply for late payments unless you paid at least 90% of the balance due by April 15.

 Check Your Colorado Tax Return or Amendment

-You can check the status of a tax refund, return or amendment by using the Revenue Online system.
-You must provide your name, social security or other identifying number, mailing address and letter ID from a recent Revenue Department letter in order to sign up for an account.
+You can check the status of a tax refund, return, or amendment by using the Revenue Online system.
+To access your account, you can sign in or create one using your name, Social Security number, or other identifying number, and mailing address.
+A Letter ID is only required if you are responding to a specific notice or verifying your identity — it is not necessary just to sign up for an account.

 Mailing Addresses